hamid-teimouri/Stochastic-Clearnce-of-Bacteria/README.md

+Theoretical investigation of stochastic clearance of bacteria: first-passage analysis

 Understanding mechanisms of bacterial eradication is critically important for overcoming failures of antibiotic treatments.
 Current studies suggest that the clearance of large bacterial populations proceeds deterministically, while for smaller populations, the stochastic effects become more relevant.